Science education in England: 2000s

 The most significant developments to the science curriculum and education in this period to date have been the expansion of the compulsory science content in the National Curriculum and the associated changes to its assessment.
 Another significant event was the passing of the Education and Skills Act 2008, which raised the education leaving age in England to 18.
 It is unclear whether this extension of compulsory education will result in more science learners as science is not compulsory after the age of 16—the school leaving age, which the 2008 Act did not alter.

 Compulsory science content and national assessments

 Learning aims

-Compulsory science content is provided by the National Curriculum and generally applies to children between the ages of 5 and 16.
-These eleven years of compulsory education are divided by the state into four key stages: KS1, KS2, KS3 and KS4.
+Compulsory science content for publicly funded schools (state schools) is provided by the National Curriculum and generally applies to children between the ages of 5 and 16.
+These eleven years of compulsory education are divided by the state into four key stages: KS1, KS2, KS3, and KS4.
 Regardless of key stage, the National Curriculum states two overarching aims of science education: